daleroberts/itermplot/README.md

 ## Bugs

-This is backend is very alpha, so if you have a problem please raise an Issue on GitHub and I will try to fix it.
+This backend is very alpha, so if you have a problem please raise an Issue on GitHub and I will try to fix it.
 Thanks.

 I also accept (and appreciate!) patches / pull request.